Title of statistical activity: Government finance

 18.3.
 Data collection Systematic process of gathering data for official statistics.

 Data from administrative sources are collected electronically, incl.:

-all submitted accounting balances are received from the information system of accounting balances of the Ministry of Finance;
+all submitted accounting balances are received from the information system of accounting balances of the State Shared Service Centre;

 data on tax declarations, returns and debts are received from the Estonian Tax and Customs Board;